Steve Scarsone: Managerial career

 After retiring from playing, Scarsone became manager of the Arizona Diamondbacks' Class A affiliate, the South Bend Silver Hawks of the Midwest League, in 2001.
 He was promoted to their Class A-Advanced Lancaster JetHawks of the California League in 2002.

 In 2009, he began managing in the Oakland Athletics organization.
 Scarsone led the Class A Kane County Cougars to win the Midwest League's first-half title.
 His 2010 Stockton Ports (Class A-Advanced California League) captured the second-half title.
 Both the Cougars and Ports lost in their league's quarterfinals.
 Scarsone managed the Double-A Texas League's Midland RockHounds in 2011 and 2012.
 With the Triple-A Pacific Coast League's Sacramento River Cats, Scarsone's teams missed the playoffs by only two game in both 2013 and 2014.
 From 2015 to 2016, he managed the Triple-A Nashville Sounds, who became the Athletics' Triple-A farm club in 2015.
 Scarsone led the 2016 Sounds to win the American Southern Division title, and he won the PCL Manager of the Year Award.

-From 2017, he will serve on the A's Player Development staff as traveling minor league instructor.
+Scarsone continued to hold roles in the A's organization through the 2024 season.